 Cool temperatures and moist soil are Stem Rot’s favorite playground.
-Rooting and newly rooted plumeria during their first overwintering are at highest risk for developing stem rot.
+Rooting and newly rooted plumeria during their first overwintering are at the highest risk for developing stem rot.

-Although rare, mature plants can lose one or two branches due to stem rot and / or freeze damage.
+Although rare, mature plants can lose one or two branches due to stem rot and/or freeze damage.
 Freeze damage is almost the same as stem rot.
-In some cases, mature plumeria simply cuts through the affected areas and mature plumeria recovers with new branches and leaves.
+In some cases, mature plumeria simply cuts through the affected areas, and mature plumeria recovers with new branches and leaves.

 What does Plumeria smell like

-Plumerias (a lush frame for the clusters of fragrant blooms), also called frangipani, are fast growing tropical trees with vibrant flowers and the most extraordinary fragrance.
+Plumerias (a lush frame for the clusters of fragrant blooms), also called frangipani, are fast-growing tropical trees with vibrant flowers and the most extraordinary fragrance.
 The smell of plumeria wafting in the summer night breeze is an early taste of paradise.

-All plumeria flowers are wonderfully scented, with some varieties giving off a scent like jasmine and roses, while others produce a scent of peach, citrus or gardenia.
+All plumeria flowers are wonderfully scented, with some varieties giving off a scent like jasmine and roses, while others produce a scent of peach, citrus, or gardenia.
 Totally intoxicating.

-How do you care for a potted Plumeria plant
+How do you care for a potted Plumeria plant?

 The frangipani prefers dry and warm climates without frost.
 Gardeners who live in colder locations should grow it in containers.
 Bring the plants in pots indoors when temperatures drop to 32 degrees F. For best production and flowering, grow under full or partial sun.

 Trees that receive six to eight hours of sunlight produce the most abundant flowers.
-Frangipani benefits from shade in the afternoon, when summer conditions are dry, sunny and warm.
+Frangipani benefits from shade in the afternoon, when summer conditions are dry, sunny, and warm.
 The tea is moderately tolerant to salt.

 1# Potted planting

 Grow plumeria in pots within drained pots.
-Cuttings of 30 cm and smaller grow well in 1 liter pots.
+Cuttings of 30 cm and smaller grow well in 1-liter pots.
 For larger trees, use larger containers, such as 3-7 gallon sizes.